asreview/asreview/DEVELOPMENT.md

 docker push ghcr.io/asreview/asreview:1.0
 ```

 If you are creating a Docker container that runs the app with a [config file](#full-configuration) do __not forget__ to override the IP-address of the Flask backend.
-Set the IP address to "0.0.0.0" since the default "127.0.0.1" can't be reached from outside the container.
+Set the HOST variable to "0.0.0.0" since the default "localhost" can't be reached from outside the container.